pygmyperch/GEA_workshop/README.md

 ```

 \
-Now load the installed packages:
+Now check to see that the installed packages load:
 ```r
 library(adegenet)
 library(vegan)